eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 RStudio Visual editor

-Recent versions of RStudio include a Visual Editor which allows you to write Markdown markup with a friendly GUI.
+Recent versions of RStudio include a [Visual Editor](https://rstudio.github.io/visual-markdown-editing/) which allows you to write Markdown markup, add citations, tables, etc. with a friendly GUI.

 </div>